 From The Who to Cream: Rush’s Geddy Lee picks 9 of his favourite songs

-It’s a space that is so intrinsically linked to the idea of creative evolution that it’s hard to imagine a young Lee, Lifeson or Peart sitting down and actually listening to records by their contemporaries.
+Prog rock is a space that is so intrinsically linked to the idea of creative evolution that it’s hard to imagine a young Lee, Lifeson or Peart sitting down and actually listening to records by their contemporaries.
+It’s quite hard to imagine who the band aligned with, in the early part of their career, at least.
 However, it turns out they did and below we’ve got Geddy Lee’s nine favourite songs of all time.

-Geddy Lee paid tribute to those influences that helped shape Rush, saying they were deeply influenced by Jethro Tull.
+Never afraid to share a little bit of shine for his counterparts, Geddy Lee paid tribute to those influences that helped shape Rush, saying they were deeply influenced by many rock acts, including Jethro Tull.
 “In my view, this is the first truly successful concept album by a British prog-rock band,” he said.
 “They even brought a flute into heavy rock music.
 How dare they! [laughs].”

-As well as paying attention to Jethro Tull, Lee also paid tribute to other notable British acts like Genesis and the brilliant Clapton-led band Cream.
-Picking their song ‘Spoonful’ Lee highlighted that it was Jack Bruce who was the real star: “For me, ‘Spoonful’ was more about Jack Bruce’s great voice and adventurous playing.
+As well as paying attention to Jethro Tull, Lee also paid tribute to other notable British acts like Genesis and the brilliant Eric Clapton-led supergroup Cream.
+Picking their song ‘Spoonful’ Lee highlighted that it was Jack Bruce, the band’s bassist, who was the real star: “For me, ‘Spoonful’ was more about Jack Bruce’s great voice and adventurous playing.
 Bruce, like all the bass players I’ve mentioned, wasn’t content to be a bottom-end, stayin’-the-background bassist.”

 Lee continued: “He’s playing a Gibson bass obviously too loud, to where it’s distorting the speakers.
 But it gave him this aggressive sound and a kind of spidery tone, and I love everything about it.”
 It’s the perfect summation of Rush as an entire band.
 Not only happy to appreciate and heap praise on others but also to turn it inward and improve upon oneself.

-Lee also made a note to doff his cap to The Who by picking their song ‘My Generation’, but he does note that the Live at Leeds version is th best: “What an amazing guitar sound on this album!
+Lee also made a note to doff his cap to The Who by picking their song ‘My Generation’ which acted as an electric shock to the youth of the world when it landed on the airwaves.
+But he does note that the Live at Leeds version is the best: “What an amazing guitar sound on this album!
 And [Pete] Townshend even plays a few solos, which he usually never does.
 Was there anybody better at expressing themselves through power chords?”

 He adds: “I just loved that record, and I know Alex [Lifeson] did, too.
 Every time we jammed as a young band we would wind up jamming parts of that record.”